Afghanistan–Uzbekistan Friendship Bridge: Overview

 The bridge was closed in May 1997 when Taliban forces attacked the city of Mazar-i-Sharif, and Uzbekistan feared the disorder could spread across the border.
 In particular it feared that it could be used by Islamist militants to assist the Islamic Movement of Uzbekistan in overthrowing Uzbek President Islam Karimov.
 After the fall of Mazar-i-Sharif during the U.S. invasion the United States and the United Nations began pressuring Uzbekistan to reopen the bridge to provide international aid.
-It reopened on December 9, 2001, with an Uzbek Railways shipment of 1,000 pounds of grain and wheat, although it remained guarded by the Uzbek Armed Forces.
+It reopened on December 9, 2001, with an Uzbek Railways shipment of 1,000 tons of grain and wheat, although it remained guarded by the Uzbek Armed Forces.
 The reopening was attended by World Food Programme and Northern Alliance officials, including Abdul Rashid Dostum.
 Uzbekistan would close the bridge again in 2005 in response to deteriorating conditions in northern Afghanistan.
 Although it was reopened in 2009, it was found to be in too poor condition to transport large amounts of aid over.

 Work began in January 2010 to extend the railway to Mazar-i-Sharif as part of the Central Asia Regional Economic Cooperation Program, which was completed in November of the same year with funding from the Asian Development Bank, the World Bank, and the International Monetary Fund.
 In 2011, as the bridge became an increasingly important supply route for NATO's International Security Assistance Force, the first train traveled the new route.
 In 2012 the U.S. Army began scaling back its presence at the bridge as it began its withdrawal from Afghanistan and turning it over to the Afghan National Police.

 In 2019 during the Afghan peace negotiations, Uzbekistan, Afghanistan, and the Taliban agreed to allow Uzbekistan to maintain a rail-link between the bridge and Mazar-i-Sharif.
 After the 2021 withdrawal of U.S. Armed Forces from Afghanistan and the 2021 Taliban offensive, the bridge began carrying more Afghan trade to Tajikistan but the Uzbek government refused to allow Afghan government officials to cross the bridge to seek asylum.